Reduce bounce rate with website A/B testing via Google Optimize: Test these elements to reduce bounces

 Conversely, this means that it makes sense, especially for target pages with a lot of traffic, to design them structurally in such a way that users are bound and do not jump off immediately.
 To measure this, there are two metrics:

 In the old Google Analytics, which is scheduled to be phased out in mid-2023, the metric for this is the bounce rate.
 It indicates the percentage of users who take no further action on the site.
 That means the lower the bounce rate, the better.
-A bounce rate of under 60% is already very good, but one of over 90% still needs improvement.
+A bounce rate of under 60% can be perfectly fine, but one over 90% still needs improvement.

-What is a bounce rate from Google Analytics 4?
+What is engagement rate from Google Analytics 4 (GA4)?

-In Google Optimize you can create an account for free, link it to Google Analytics and set up an A/B test.
-It involves serving website variants to users in equal shares and testing them for a specific goal metric, in this case bounces or engagement.
-Each user always gets to see the same website version.
+To create a website A/B test, you can create a free account in Google Optimize and link it to Google Analytics.
+Test variants can then be created: website variants are delivered to users in equal proportions and tested for a specific target metric, in this case bounces or engagement.
+Each user always sees the same website version intended for him.
+Ergo: With a delivery of 50:50, half of the users always see the original website, while the other half only sees the cookie-based test version.
 Website variants can be created externally in a frontend editor once Google Optimize is installed on the website.

-Test strategies and factors for bounce rates and session durations
+Test strategies and factors for exit or stay

 Now it’s a matter of changing elements on the website and testing them for the best version when delivered to the users.
 To do this, the bounce rate or engagement rate must be selected as the measurement target and a new website variant created.
 Then it’s time for the actual tests.
 Here are the most important elements: